roboscienceorg/book/source/Design/Distributed.rst

 Distributed Computation and Communications
 ------------------------------------------

-Sockets provide a bidirectional channel between two processes.
+:index:`Sockets` provide a bidirectional channel between two processes.
 Although one side was setup like a server and one side like a client, this was basically a point to point type of communication.
 With only two processes one could call this peer to peer or client server as well,